Blasileosz/BarnaNetLibrary/README.md

 		- Each service should implement static methods to build and parse commands
 		- The function naming convention is `Build_<OP>_<CommandName>` and `Parse_<OP>_<request OP>_<CommandName>` (Both GET and SET can have individual response and error parsers)
 		- The `Build_` functions should return a `Command` object
+			- These can throw error, as the explorer will catch them and display the error message
 		- The `Parse_RES_` or `Parse_ERR_` functions should return a string representation of the command

 - The alarm API is implemented in the [AlarmService](/api/AlarmService.py) file